bobbylight/RSTALanguageSupport/readme.txt

 ----------------------------------------
 IV.
 Building the Jar
 ----------------------------------------
 Use Apache Ant (http://ant.apache.org).
-The default target in the supplied build script builds the library:
+This project depends on the sister RSyntaxTextArea and AutoComplete projects.
+It is recommended that you check all three projects out side by side.
+Then, to build:

+   cd RSyntaxTextArea
+   ant
+   cd ../AutoComplete
+   ant
-   cd RSTALanguageSuppport
+   cd ../RSTALanguageSuppport
    ant

 At the top of build.xml is a list of properties, one per language with code